Acura: 2007–2013

-Acura re-introduced the TL Type-S for the 2007 model year.
+Acura reintroduced the TL Type-S for the 2007 model year.
 2009 marked the all new TL and TSX models as well as a mid-year model update for the RL; all three made their debuts in the 2008 calendar year.
 Acura planned on redesigning the RL by 2011 as well as announced the creation of a brand new luxury crossover vehicle called the ZDX, previewed by the concept of the same name.

-The ZDX was the first Acura designed in Acura's design studio located at Torrance in Southern California.
-The ZDX was designed by Michelle Christensen and based on the Acura MDX using that vehicles 3.7 litre V6 engine (300 bhp) and SH-AWD system.
+The ZDX was the first vehicle designed in Acura's design studio located in Torrance, California.
+The ZDX was designed by Michelle Christensen, and based on the Acura MDX using that vehicle's 3.7 litre V6 engine (300 bhp) and SH-AWD system.
 It is also the first Acura to be completely built in North America.
 The production model of the ZDX made its debut in the Orange County Auto Show in Southern California on 15 October 2009.
 The concept behind the ZDX is that it is a "four door coupe," and the design emphasis of the body of the car is like a "pulled back slingshot."
 Another prominent design aspect of the ZDX is the wide rear shoulders above the rear wheels.
 The ZDX went on sale in December 2009.

 Acura initially had plans for the third generation of RL to be a rear wheel drive V8 sedan for its flagship, but shelved the plans in the wake of the 2008 economic downturn.

 Acura announced new TSX wagon in the 2010 New York Auto Show and went on sale in Fall of 2010.
 The wagon version of the TSX is based on the wagon version of the Euro-spec Honda Accord which has been in the European market for some time.
 However, Acura did not announce any plans for the third-generation RL.

 For the 2010 model year the MDX models received some slight exterior changes and increased equipment levels.
 Mechanically the engine remained unchanged but the transmission was updated from the previous 5-speeds to 6-speeds including steering column mounted shift override paddles.
 This new transmission was shared with the ZDX.